phoebecmk/BookingAutomation/README.md

 # BookingAutomation

-The intention of this is to help learners book driving exam during the current exam backlog in Canada because of COVID.
+The intention of this is to help learners book driving exam which is currently in backlog in Canada because of COVID.